 Scholarly Commons Citation

 Feldman, Heidi Li, "Toward an Ethics of Being Lobbied: Affirmative Obligations to Listen" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1345.
+1345.